markqian/Chess-engine-in-Lisp/README.md

 [![Screenshot](https://github.com/markqian/Chess-engine-in-Lisp/blob/master/screenshots/screenshot2.png)](http://youtu.be/SzdItkudGLw)

 The eval function is very primitive.
-The engine some time makes move that made little sense.
 The engine should improve a lot more when I implement more advance algorithms.